ibexa/documentation-developer/docs/tutorials/generic_field_type/7_add_a_validation.md

 # Step 7 - Add basic validation

-!!! tip

-    You can find all files used and modified in this step on [GitHub](https://github.com/ezsystems/generic-field-type-tutorial/tree/Step_7).

 To provide basic validation that ensures both coordinates are provided, add assertions to the `src/FieldType/Point2D/Value.php`:

 ```php